rizac/eGSIM/README.md

 ```
 (x=stop at first error, v*=increase verbosity).

-Test with code coverage, i.e.
+For **PyCharm users**, you need to configure the environment variable
+for all tests.
+Go to:
+  Run -> Edit Configurations -> Edit Configurations templates ->
+  Python tests -> pytests -> ENVIRONMENT VARIABLES

+and add there the environment variable DJANGO_SETTINGS_MODULE

+Other test options from the command line: with coverage (
-showing the amount of code hit by tests:
+showing the amount of code hit by tests):

 ```bash
 export DJANGO_SETTINGS_MODULE=egsim.settings_debug; pytest -xvvv --cov=./egsim/ --cov-report=html ./tests/